Meet our team of dreamers and doers.

 Melissa Mosley

-Ms. Mosley joined the Early Childhood Investment Corporation in 2016 as a Validator for Great Start to Quality.
-Ms. Mosley has worked with children and families in settings including a NAEYC accredited center, a child care center, and a before and after school programs.
+Melissa Mosley is currently the Validation Manager at the Early Childhood Investment Corporation.
+She focuses on the integrity of Great Start to Quality by providing oversight and leadership for implementing the Great Start to Quality Validation Process.
+Melissa joined ECIC in 2016 as a Validator and has been the Validation Manager since 2018.
+She has also worked with children and families in settings including a NAEYC-accredited center, a child care center, and before and after school programs.

 Assessor